mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       kubectl get secret portal-admin-secret -n keycloak -o jsonpath='{.data.secret}' | base64 -D
       ```

-1. Once logged in to the Business Portal, update the access rights of the Portal Admin user so that you can use this same user account to access all portals : <!-- QUESTION: Is this needed?
+1. Once logged in to the Business Portal, update the access rights of the Portal Admin user so that you can use this same user account to access all portals: <!-- QUESTION: Is this needed?
 Shall I remove this step?
 Maybe it's not recommended and we only used it in the call to save time? -->

    1. In the left-hand navigation menu, go to **Apps > Roles**.
 The **Users** page is displayed.
    1. Select **portal_admin@none**, and on the page that is displayed, click **Update Roles**.
 A **Select Roles** window pops up.